Market Drayton: Early Modern

 Rowland Hill of Soulton, the first Protestant Mayor of London, came from a prominent ancient local family which had extensive property in the area.
 He is a possible inspiration for Shakespeare and ran the Geneva Bible translation project.
 He founded the Old Grammar School, in St Mary's Hall, directly to the east of the church in 1555.
-It contains a 16th century bust of him.
+It contains a 16th-century bust of him.
 To this day a charity exists in the town to support the education of young people.

 Elizabeth Wriothesley, Countess of Southampton (1572 – 1655) was a daughter of the prominent local Vernon family.
 Her husband was the supposed inspiration of part of Shakespeare's sonnets.
 She was one of the chief ladies-in-waiting to Elizabeth I in the later years of her reign.

 Evidence has recently been found for a skirmish in the English Civil War around 1643.

 The great fire of Drayton damaged more than 50% of the town in 1651.
-It was started at a bakery and quickly spread through the timber buildings.
+It was started at a bakery, owned by Duncan Mactavish, and quickly spread through the timber buildings.
 The buttercross in the centre of the town still has a bell at the top for people to ring if there was ever another fire.

 In the 1730s Robert Clive attended the grammar school, and a school desk with the initials "RC" may still be seen.
 He was expelled from the school, and his record is today contested.